lemonsky123/MAGIC/tutorial.md

 MuDataSeurat::WriteH5AD(seu, "seurat_obj.h5ad", assay="RNA")
 ```
-After converting, run scPBS with the following commands.
+After converting, run scPBS with the following commands. **Note that when performing the logistic regression, Statsmodels will use the max CPU cores by default.
+If you want the program to run faster, you'd better apply more CPU cores in PBS or Slurm.
+In our machine, it could use a maximum of 60 CPUs given 80 or more**.
+[The link to this problem is here](https://github.com/statsmodels/statsmodels/issues/2914).
 ```
 magic scPBS -p rare_lof.txt -g sample_EM_class.txt -b seurat_obj.h5ad -o seurat_obj_corr_odds.txt
 ```